18 of the World’s Most Incredible Ancient Ruins

 These UNESCO World Heritage sites in Lebanon, Scotland, and Ethiopia are all worth the trip.

 Stonehenge, Machu Picchu, Pompeii, Angkor Wat, the Acropolis: Even if you’ve never visited these famous ancient ruins, you know about them.
-And if you have visited them, you know they’re also usually crowded, as “must-see” places often are.
-You’re beside the Parthenon trying to imagine it painted in bright colors, as it was originally, while dodging tour groups led by flag-waving guides shouting facts.
+And if you have visited them, you know they’re usually crowded—sometimes positively teeming with visitors.
+Picture yourself beside the Parthenon trying to imagine it painted in bright colors, as it originally was, while dodging tour groups led by flag-waving guides shouting facts.

-Moai, huge carved stone figures, dominate the landscape here.
+Rapa Nui (Easter Island) sits in the middle of the South Pacific 2,200 miles west of mainland Chile.
+It’s well known for its iconic moai, huge monolithic human figures that dominate the landscape.
 These haunting statues, depicting ancestors of the Rapa Nui people, vary in height from 6 feet to 60 and were erected during the 10th to the 16th centuries.
-To see them, you’ll need to travel to the most remote inhabited island on Earth.
+You’ll need to travel to the most remote inhabited island on Earth to see them.
 That isolation led to distinctive artistic traditions, which include petroglyphs in stone houses and caves.
 Covering 40 percent of the island, the park contains hundreds of statues.

 3. Chichén Itzá, Mexico

-A brilliant work of architecture and astronomy, the Pyramid of Kukulkán at Chichén Itzá in Mexico is so precisely engineered that on the vernal and autumnal equinoxes, the sun casts shadows that slither like snakes and seem to descend its stairways.
+This is one of the most popular tourist sites across Mexico, drawing more than 2 million visitors a year.
+While you certainly won’t have these ruins to yourself, it’s still worth braving the crowds.
+A brilliant work of architecture and astronomy, the Pyramid of Kukulkán at Chichén Itzá is so precisely engineered that on the vernal and autumnal equinoxes, the sun casts shadows that slither like snakes, seemingly descending its stairways.
 Said to represent the plumed-serpent deity Kukulkán, the shadows return twice yearly to drink from sacred sinkholes known as cenotes.

-Today the phenomenon attracts thousands to the already crowded archaeological site, but almost-identical light-play can be seen the day before, with a fraction of the visitors.
-Other attractions: a circular observatory, the Great Ball Court, and the Jaguar Temple.—Susannah Rigg, AFAR Local Expert
+This phenomenon attracts thousands to the already packed archaeological site, but almost-identical light-play can be seen the day before, with a fraction of the visitors.
+Other attractions: a circular observatory, the Great Ball Court, and the Jaguar Temple.

-Ring of Brodgar, Orkney, Scotland: Eight vertical stones, part of a neolithic stone circle, against cloudy sky
+Several vertical stones, part of a neolithic stone circle on a green field, against cloudy sky

 4. Heart of Neolithic Orkney, Scotland

-Scotland’s Orkney Islands are rich in relicts depicting life 5,000 years ago.
+Scotland’s Orkney Islands are rich in relics that hint at what life was like 5,000 years ago.
 You’ll find the Stones of Stenness, Maeshowe, Skara Brae, and the Ring of Brodgar—four monuments known as the Heart of Neolithic Orkney—on the archipelago’s largest island, Mainland.
 These late Stone Age remnants are well preserved, due in part to their location.
 Older than Stonehenge and far less visited, the dwellings of Skara Brae have been called the “Scottish Pompeii.”
 Stenness, an early henge monument, resembles a modern sculpture installation; Maeshowe is a chambered mound tomb (sporting Viking graffiti), and Brodgar’s large stone circle has 27 of the original megaliths still standing.

-A row of bell-shaped wats (tamples) at Ayutthaya in Thailand
+A row of bell-shaped wats (temples) at Ayutthaya, next to walkway of paving stones

 Photo by FocusStocker/Shutterstock